First day on the plot

-A lot depends on whether the plot has been worked recently or was derelict, the type of soil and the geographical location.
+A lot depends on whether the plot has been worked recently or was derelict.
+The type of soil and the geographical location also matter.
 Newbies taking over an active plot should be able to plant most crops in the first year.
 It would help, though, to find out what the old plot-holder grew, and where, as some things, like carrots and brassicas (broccoli, cabbages, etc), should not be planted in the same place in successive years.
 The old plot-holder can also tell you what worked well on the plot and what didn't, although you can pick up a lot of local information from other people on the site.

 The key to a successful plot is to grow what you like to eat

 If the plot has not been looked after properly or has been unused for some time, you will probably have to clear the ground before you can start.
 Get yourself a big tube of ointment for bruised and tired muscles (or a bigger bottle of whiskey!) because that means digging.
 Although some people advocate a 'no dig' method, involving covering the soil with a thick layer of compost and leaving it for a couple of months, most growers get a sense of satisfaction from digging.
 If nothing else, it gives you time to think about what you want to grow.